hickory-dns/hickory-dns/README.md

 ## Testing

-Trust-DNS uses `cargo-make` for build workflow management.
+Trust-DNS uses `just` for build workflow management.
 While running `cargo test` at the project root will work, this is not exhaustive.
-Install `cargo-make` with `cargo install cargo-make`.
+Install `just` with `cargo install just`.

 - Default tests